-So once again, so the mathematical model of such a bar, we make some assumptions.

-So, first assumption that we make is that, we have already said that the bar is circular.
-So, we are going to study only torsional vibrations of circular bars; that is to ensure that there is no wrapping of the cross section.
-We will assume that the strains are small, so that the dynamics can be adequately described by a linear model; and we will also assume that there is no transverse motion, There is no transverse motion of the bar.
-So, with these assumptions let us look at circular bar.
-So, here I have a circular bar made of a material of a density, say rho, has an area of cross section which may be a function of the spatial coordinate x; the shear modulus of the modulus of rigidity is represented by G and this has a length 1.
-Now at any location x, the field variable that measures the torsion in the bar or the local torsional displacement of the bar is represented by this phi(x,t) at any location x at any time.
+So once again for the mathematical model of such a bar, you make some assumptions, so the first assumptions that we make is that the; we have already said that the bar is circular, so we are going to study only torsional vibrations of circular bars that is to ensure that there is no wrapping of the cross section.
+We will assume that the strains are small, so that the dynamics can be adequately described by a linear model.

+And we will also assume that there is no transverse motion.
+There is no transverse motion of the bar.
+So with these assumptions, let us look at a circular bar, so here I have a circular bar, made of material of density say rho as an area of cross section, which may be a function of the special coordinate x, the shear modulus or the modulus of rigidity is represented by G and this has a length l.

+Now at any location x, the field variable that measures the torsion in the bar at the local torsion displacement of the bar is represented by this phi x, t so at any location x at any time t.
 This is the torsional displacement of any cross section.
-Once again we are going to derive the equation of motion of such a bar in torsional vibrations using the Newtonian approach.
-So, we are going to consider a small portion of this bar between the spatial coordinates x and (x+delta x).
-Now on the right end of this bar let us consider the moment represented by M(x+delta x) at time t; on the left end, we have the moment on the cross section as M(x,t).
+Once again we are going to derive the equation of motion of such a bar in torsional vibrations using the Newtonian approach, so we are going to consider a small portion of this bar between the special coordinates x and x+ delta x.

+Now on the right end of this bar, let us consider the movement represented by M, x + delta x at time t.
+On the left end, you have the movement on the cross section as M (x, t).
 Now inside this little element, we are going to consider a ring of certain radius r.
-So, we will draw this portion, this ring separately.
-Now consider, in the undeformed ring, two axial lines like this and the corresponding radial lines here.
-Now this little element, when the bar is under torsion, there will be a differential rotation between the left face and the right face.
+So I will draw this portion, this ring separately.
+Now consider in the undeformed ring, 2 axial lines like this and the corresponding radial lines here.

-So, because of this differential rotation, this red element, which is somewhat like a rectangular element, is going to take up this configuration.
-So, if you look at this angle, that is the small rotation, the differential rotation between this face, the left face and right face.
-On the other hand if you look at this angle, this is nothing but the shear strain experienced by this initially undeformed red element.
-Now this shear strain is a function of the radial collision of this element.
-So, if I draw these two elements once again.
-So, this was the red element; this was before the deformation; this is the green element after the deformation.
-So, this is the shear strain in this element.
-So, we can write r times delta phi, which is this small length, r times delta phi must be equal to this length, which is delta x times the shear strain.
+Now this little element when the bar is under torsion, there will be a differential rotation between the left phase and the right phase, so because of this differential rotation, this red element which is somewhat like a rectangular element is going to take up this configuration.
+So if you look at this angle that is the small rotation, the differential rotation between this phase; the left phase and the right phase.

+On the other hand, if you look at this angle, this is nothing but the shear strain experienced by this initially undeformed red element.
+Now this shear strain is a function of the radial position of this element.
+So if I draw these 2 elements once again, so this was the red element, this was before the deformation, this is green element after deformation, so this is the shear strain in this element.